Ctesiphon: Modern era

 The ruins of Ctesiphon were the site of a major battle of World War I in November 1915.
 The Ottoman Empire defeated troops of Britain attempting to capture Baghdad, and drove them back some 40 mi before trapping the British force and compelling it to surrender.

 Population and religion

 Under Sasanian rule, the population of Ctesiphon was heavily mixed: it included Arameans, Persians, Greeks and Assyrians.
 Several religions were also practiced in the metropolis, which included Christianity, Judaism and Zoroastrianism.
-In 497, the first Nestorian patriarch Mar Babai I, fixed his see at Seleucia-Ctesiphon, supervising their mission east, with the Merv metropolis as pivot.
+In 497, the first East Syriac patriarch Mar Babai I, fixed his see at Seleucia-Ctesiphon, supervising their mission east, with the Merv metropolis as pivot.
 The population also included Manicheans, a dualist church, who continued to be mentioned in Ctesiphon during Umayyad rule fixing their "patriarchate of Babylon" there.
 Much of the population fled from Ctesiphon after the Arab capture of the metropolis.
 However, a portion of Persians remained there, and some important figures of these people are known to have provided Ali with presents, which he, however, refused to take.
 In the ninth century, the surviving Manicheans fled and displaced their patriarchate up the Silk Road, in Samarkand.